Please support this project

 Ecuadorian Arts Initiative

-This project is a culmination of years of training as both an artist and a chaplain.
-As an interfaith minister, Sarah has created an arts ministry that both serves the creative needs of children and families, but also serves as a way to connect spiritually to the people she encounters .
+This project is a culmination of years training as both an artist and a chaplain.
+As an interfaith minister, Sarah has created an arts ministry which both serves the creative needs of children and families, but also serves as a way to connect spiritually to the people she encounters .

 Fundraising is key to this project and donations are accepted both online, as well as in person.
+The sale of these pieces go directly into the project, mostly in the purchasing of art supplies.

 Photos: 1.
 Indigenous community Pucara with children creating simple book projects with envelopes.
 2. La Inmaculada Catholic School in Otavalo making origami boxes.
 3. Second day at La Inmaculada creating handmade envelopes and books.
 4. School children at Juan Jose Buñay Comunidad Sigsihuayco, Ingapirca making signature-style books.